 What is the CPRM?

-- CPRM - Content Protection for Recordable Media - provides the method of copyright protection for SD-Audio and SD Binding standards.
-This content protection and certification/authentication standard was jointly developed by 4C Entity LLC.
+- CPRM – Content Protection for Recordable Media – provides the method of copyright protection for SD-Audio, SD Binding and SD-SD etc.

 Is CPRM applied to all data types stored on the SD memory card?